vcoppe/warehouse-4.0/README.md

 Simulation:
 - Different types of mobiles: speed, restricted access (space and time)
-- Deal with pallet obstruction (lock positions in time?)
 - Battery of shuttles and charging zone
 - Cross-docking